karmeev/currency-converter/docs/Explore API.md

 ---

-### :memo: Step 0.
-Postman
+### :memo: Step 0: Postman Setup
-First, you need to download the postman collection.
-It contains endpoints for further interaction with the API.
+Start by downloading the [Postman collection](./../resources) provided in the repository.
+It includes all available endpoints for interacting with the API.
-The repository contains two versions of collections according to Postman.
-You can choose either one.
+Two collection formats are included—feel free to use the one that suits your Postman version.

-### :lock: Step 1.
-Login & Refresh Token
+### :lock: Step 1: Authentication
-To make a request to protected endpoints, you need to get a token.
-To do this, you need to make a login request, which returns an access token.
+To access protected endpoints, you'll first need to authenticate via the login endpoint, which returns an access token.
-If the protected endpoints returns 401, you need to make a refresh token request, which will provide a new access token.
+If you receive a `401 Unauthorized` response, use the refresh token endpoint to obtain a new access token.
 > [!TIP]
-> Postman automatically sets an access token for login and refresh token requests
+> Postman will automatically apply the latest access token from your login or refresh requests.

-### :fire: Step 2.
-Interact (Enjoy)
+### :fire: Step 2: Use the API
-Now you can use the API...
+You're now ready to explore and interact with the API!

 > [!IMPORTANT]
-> Some endpoints have RBAC restrictions.
-To access them, log in as an admin
+> Some endpoints are restricted by RBAC (Role-Based Access Control).
+Admin login is required to access them.

 #### Test Credentials: